 Articles you read on the web, trade journals you use, events that you attend and people that you speak to.

 CLIENT QUESTIONS – have you had clients or customers ask the same question that you are constantly repeating the answer too?
 Do they always ask how a service works or what a product does?
 These questions can be a great way to create a useful blog post that will make you look like a superstar.

 FACEBOOK/BLOG COMMENTS – do you review your Facebook and Blog comments to see the feedback people are leaving.
 Are they offering great ideas/inspiration or asking great questions about something you have already written that you can expand on?

 INDUSTRY “HOT BUTTONS” – think about the issues in your industry that may be “controversy” worthy.
 Most businesses and bloggers are afraid to write controversial posts for fear of the backlash, but if there is a topic that no one talks about – that may be the one that can bring you new exposure.
 Do not be afraid to push limits – while you may lose a few readers or upset some people, chances are you will have a great result in the end with new found fans.

-4. READ INDUSTRY BLOGS – when reading your competitors blogs and industry relevant blogs you are opening an opportunity to find opportunities they have missed!
+READ INDUSTRY BLOGS – when reading your competitors blogs and industry relevant blogs you are opening an opportunity to find opportunities they have missed!
 Often in the post or in the comments you will find additional questions or be inspired to answer questions the post may have skipped over.
 I often see things like “we won’t cover that in this post” — within posts – this is an opportunity for me to write a post about that piece they missed!